Lewis Carroll: Early life

 Dodgson's family background was predominantly northern English, conservative, and high-church Anglican.
 Most of his male ancestors were army officers or Anglican clergy.
 His great-grandfather, Charles Dodgson, had risen through the ranks of the church to become the Bishop of Elphin in rural Ireland.
 His paternal grandfather, also named Charles, was an army captain fatality of the Irish rebellion of 1803, when his two sons were hardly more than babies.
 The elder of these sons, yet another Charles Dodgson, was Carroll's father.
 He went to Rugby School and then to Christ Church, a constituent college of the University of Oxford.
 He reverted to the other family tradition and took holy orders.
-He was mathematically gifted and won a double first degree, which could have been the prelude to a brilliant academic career.
-Instead, he became a country parson.
+He was mathematically gifted and won a double first degree.
+Instead of pursuing an academic career, he became a country parson.

 Dodgson was born on 27 January 1832 at All Saints' Vicarage in Daresbury, Cheshire, the oldest boy and the third oldest of 11 children.
 When he was 11, his father was given the living of Croft-on-Tees, Yorkshire, and the whole family moved to the spacious rectory.
 This remained their home for the next 25 years.
 Charles' father was an active and highly conservative cleric of the Church of England who later became the Archdeacon of Richmond and involved himself, sometimes influentially, in the intense religious disputes that were dividing the church.
 He was high-church, inclining toward Anglo-Catholicism, an admirer of John Henry Newman and the Tractarian movement, and did his best to instil such views in his children.
 However, Charles developed an ambivalent relationship with his father's values and with the Church of England as a whole.

-During his early youth, Dodgson was educated at home.
-His "reading lists" preserved in the family archives testify to a precocious intellect: at the age of seven, he was reading books such as The Pilgrim's Progress.
-He also spoke with a stammer – a condition shared by most of his siblings – that often inhibited his social life throughout his years.
-At the age of twelve he was sent to Richmond School (later known as Richmond Grammar School and later integrated into the comprehensive Richmond School) in Richmond, North Yorkshire.